 PDF document is widely used in daily work and life.
 But it drives people crazy when the PDF cannot be opened or corrupted.
 Not being able to save your PDF file after editing on Windows or Mac can be related to many reasons.
-Let's go through this article and find a proper solution to fix this issue.
+Let's go through this article and find a proper solution to fix this "can't save PDF" issue.

 If you cannot save a PDF file after editing on Mac or Windows 10, then it can happen due to either of the following reasons: